To be compliant, you should be maximising the fresh air in your workplace. This can be done through:

 Some solutions to ventilation challenges and compliance could therefore simply involve changes to the layout, use, or occupancy levels of an area of your workplace.

-(Yes, we’re about fresh thinking, not just fresh air!)
+(Yes, we’re about fresh thinking as well as fresh air!)